How to silence a loud video card fan

 About a month ago I decided I was going to do something about the insanely loud noise coming from my PC.
 I incorrectly assumed it was one of the large fans at the back causing what sounded like a jet-engine noise.
 Turns out, it was the tiny little fan on the video card creating all the ruckus.
-Thanks to The Shadow over at the How-To Geek forums my video card fan is now running completely silent.
 If your video card is running loudly, follow the steps outlined below to quiet the little guy down.

 A few things to note up front - the steps in this tutorial are specific to my video card.
 If you have a new super-fancy card, you’ll probably have to improvise a bit as they can be almost completely encased in the cooling system/fan(s).
 And, I apologize in advance for the rather poor quality pictures, my digital camera is… lacking.